Gambit12/kIs-music-player/README.md

-#Концепция продукта

-###Короткое описание
-Интуитивно понятный и простой в использовании музыкальный плеер для воспроизведения локальных .mp3 файлов с набором универсальных тем в минималистическом стиле.

-###Определение технических требований к приложению
+#Idea
+Our aim was to make listeting music as simple as it is possible and the application the most intuitive to meet your expectations.

+###Description
+An intuitive and simple in use music player for .mp3 files with palette of different themes in minimalistic style.

+###Technical requirements
 -	Read phone status & identity
--	Modify & delete the contents of your USB storage
+-	Modify & delete the contents of your storage
 -	Full network access
 -	Control vibration prevent phone from sleeping
 -	Change your audio settings
 -	Modify system settings

-Android 5
+- Android 5.0 +

-###Потенциальная аудитория
-Мы ставили перед собой задачу сделать функцию проигрывания музыки максимально простой, а саму программу – максимально понятной; что даёт нам право назвать плеер kIs в некотором роде универсальным.